Linux: Let the fun commence!

 Many of these menus lead you to the gnome settings dialogue.
 This is always accessible by clicking on the icon with the spanner & screwdriver.
 When you click this you can change most of the pertinent settings relating to your computer, from your background wallpaper, to power management settings.
 This is analogous to the Control Panel in Microsoft Windows, or System Preferences for a Mac.

 Much of the items on the settings dialogue should be fairly self explanatory, so for the interests of brevity I’ll explain the more in-depth items only.
+The look and feel of the settings dialogue differs between distributions (and versions), however most of the actions available perform the same functions.

 This item is where your digital life becomes one.
 It combines all of the most common online services in one easy dialogue, so you’ll want to set this up before long.
 When you enter this setting, it’ll be empty apart from a button saying ‘Add an online account’.
 If you want to add more than one account (or remove one), note the + and – icons to the bottom left.